 Fur Color: Not all rabbits are the same color!
 We realize that "Living History" has more in common with a costume party or a fashion show than it does WWII.
 However, mother nature (God, Yaweh, Allah, Yoda, etc, etc) didn't make all bunny rabbits the same color.
 The hides we get come in a random mix of browns and grays and everything in between.
 We cannot possibly offer a choice of hats in every color and every size.

 My recommendation is this- if the color is a big deal, call your order in and ask Nick or Gina to see what we have in your size.
 We are only making about half a dozen of each size- we won't have crates of bunny hats to choose from.
 Or, conversely, you may request "anything except white", etc, etc..That said, everyone who has seen them, liked the ones with white best due to the contrasts so go figure...

 Also, like the originals, we are using scraps- we will keep the panels on most caps in the same ballpark, but the fur likely won't match all over.
 Each cap should be mostly brown, mostly gray or mostly white.
 You may get a cap with one flap brown and the other gray.
 This is an "original" condition.
 If it's "perfectly matching or bust", then go kill your own bunny and have your mom make a hat that makes you happy.
 That's all we can suggest in that case.

-Insignia: At this time, we have the SS skulls but not the Heer metal eagles.
+Insignia: We have the SS skulls and Heer metal eagles.
 With or without insignia is "correct".